 102. General Chemistry.
 Throughout the year.
-Credit three hours a term.
+Credit, six hours on completion of the course.
 Open only to those students who do not offer entrance chemistry.
 Lecture, Th or F 11.
 Baker, Main Lecture Room.
 Recitation, one hour a week to be arranged.
 Laboratory, M T W Th or F 1.40-4.
-Professors BROWNE and LAUBENGAYER, Doctor - , and assistants.
+Professors Browne and LAUBENGAYER, Doctor SAUM, and assistants.

 This course deals with the fundamental laws and theories of chemistry and the properties of the more common elements and their compounds.
-Deposit, \$11 each term.
+Deposit, \$11 each

 104. General Chemistry.
 Throughout the year.
-Credit three hours a term.
+Credit, six hours on completion of the course.
 Prerequisite, entrance credit in chemistry.
-Lecture, M or T 11, or T 9.
+Lecture, M or T 11.
 Baker, Main Lecture Room.
 Recitation, one hour a week to be arranged.
 Laboratory, M T W Th or F 1.40-4.
-Professor PAPISH, Doctor EATON, and assistants.
+Professor Papish, Doctor Eaton, and assistants.

 This course deals with the fundamental laws and theories of chemistry and the properties of the more common elements and their compounds.
-Deposit, \$11 each term.
+Deposit, \$11 each